Each of us has a voice. And it is our responsibility to use that voice.

 Third, Be Willing To Disrupt And Be Disrupted

-To use your voice at the highest level of truth requires you to disrupt your own life.
+To use your voice at the highest level of truth, you need to disrupt your own life.

-You need to give yourself permission to be re-invented, re-discovered, to fall, stay down, maybe for a long time, and get back up mighty and strong.
+Give yourself permission to re-invent, re-discover, to fall, stay down — maybe for a long time and then, get back up mighty and strong.

-It means letting go of who you’ve been and allowing yourself to transform.
-It means shedding away the “my voice doesn’t matter” identity and wear a shining layer called “my voice matters.”
+It means letting go of who you’ve been and allowing yourself to transform, shedding away the “my voice doesn’t matter” identity and wearing a shining layer called “my voice matters.”

 Speaking up with your voice requires you to disrupt other people’s lives.